FF-Remote-Control/FF-Remote-Control/HACKING.md

 ## Reporting bugs

-Report them in the [Issue Tracker](https://github.com/pmorch/FF-Remote-Control/issues)
+Report them in the [Issue Tracker](https://github.com/FF-Remote-Control/FF-Remote-Control/issues)

 ## Repository

-This project lives at [GitHub](https://github.com/pmorch/FF-Remote-Control)
+This project lives on [GitHub](https://github.com/FF-Remote-Control/FF-Remote-Control)

 Clone it and send pull-requests!